The complexity of finite-valued CSPs: Introduction

+Our results generalise \emph{all previous partial classifications} of finite-valued constraint languages: the classifications of $\{0,1\}$-valued constraint languages on two-element, three-element, and four-element domains obtained in~\cite{Creignou95:maximum,Creignouetal:siam01}, \cite{JonssonKK06:3valued}, and~\cite{Jonsson11:cp}, respectively; the classification of $\{0,1\}$-valued constraint languages containing all unary functions obtained in~\cite{DeinekoJKK08}; the classifications of finite-valued constraint languages on two-element and three-element domains obtained in~\cite{Cohen06:complexitysoft} and~\cite{hkp14:sicomp}, respectively; the classification of finite-valued constraint languages containing all $\{0,1\}$-valued unary functions obtained in~\cite{kz13:jacm}; and the classification of Min-0-Ext problems obtained in~\cite{hirai15:mp}.

+Our results demonstrate that (i) a binary symmetric fractional polymorphism is sufficient for characterising tractability, and (ii) only cores and constants are required for the hardness condition (details are explained in Section~\ref{sec:prelim}).
+This is in contrast with ordinary CSPs (that is, the decision problems), where the hardness condition also requires an equivalence relation and the conjectured tractable cases are characterised by polymorphisms of arity higher than two~\cite{Bulatov05:classifying}.

+Another problem tackled here is referred to, in~\cite{Creignouetal:siam01}, as the \emph{meta problem}: given a finite-valued constraint language $\Gamma$, decide whether it gives rise to a tractable class VCSP$(\Gamma)$.
+We show that the meta problem is solvable in polynomial time when the constraint language $\Gamma$ is assumed to be a core.
+However, we also show that deciding whether $\Gamma$ is a core is co-NP-complete and that deciding whether a given $\Gamma'$ is a core of $\Gamma$ is DP-complete.
+In particular, all considered meta problems are decidable.

+A finite-valued constraint language $\Gamma$ is called \emph{tractable} if every finite subset $\Gamma'\subseteq\Gamma$ gives rise to a tractable class VCSP$(\Gamma')$.
+However, in principle, the algorithms solving VCSP$(\Gamma')$ for different finite subsets of $\Gamma$ could be quite different.
+If there exists a uniform polynomial-time algorithm for VCSP($\Gamma$) then we say that $\Gamma$ is \emph{globally tractable}.
+In the case of ordinary CSPs (that is, decision problems), in all known cases every tractable constraint language is also globally tractable.
+Our results show that this holds in general for finite-valued constraint languages: all tractable infinite constraint languages are globally tractable, using the BLP relaxation, and all other constraint languages are NP-hard.
+We therefore derive a dichotomy result also for \emph{infinite} finite-valued constraint languages.

-The proof of our main result is a combination of a technique recently introduced by Kolmogorov~\cite{Kolmogorov12:arxiv}, a variation of Motzkin's Transposition Theorem, and hyperplane arrangements.
-Furthermore, we find a natural way to derive the result from~\cite{Kolmogorov12:arxiv}, which says that having a binary symmetric fractional polymorphism implies having symmetric fractional polymorphisms of all arities, using a Markov chain argument.
+The proof of our main result is a combination of various techniques.
+We elaborate on a slightly different, but equivalent, notion of core for finite-valued constraint languages from that used in~\cite{hkp14:sicomp}.
+We introduce the idea of studying expressible unary functions by encoding them in hyperplane arrangements.
+We also use the idea introduced in~\cite{Kolmogorov13:icalp} of working with \emph{generalised fractional polymorphisms} but derive the necessary technical machinery using a Markov chain argument.
+This also provides natural way to derive the main result from~\cite{Kolmogorov13:icalp} which says that having a binary symmetric fractional polymorphism implies having symmetric fractional polymorphisms of all arities.

+Since the announcement of our results in the conference version of this article~\cite{tz13:stoc}, the techniques presented here have proved essential in recent complexity classifications of Min-Sol problems and Min-Cost-Hom problems, which are special cases of VCSPs~\cite{Uppman13:icalp,Uppman14:stacs}.